-As of December 31, 2013, before taking account of hedges, 82% of borrowings were contracted at variable rates and 18% at fixed rates.
-A 1% increase in average interest rates would result in an additional €750,000 interest expense within net financial items.
+As of December 31, 2014, 81% of borrowings before hedges were contracted at floating rates and 19% at fixed rates.
+A 1% increase in average interest rates would result in an additional €680,000 interest expense within net financial items.